xmagickit/Madness_Simulation/DEVLOG.md

 ## 2024-11-29

-* Oops all berries I accidentally coded (almost) all the ids incorrectly.
-Ended up being a super easy fix (didn't have to re-scrape, just re-wrangle the scraped data).
+It's Thanksgiving week & family is in town, so keeping this update short.
+I really only worked on sorting out a few data quality issues related to how I wrangled the scraped data:

-* Over-dispersion, rather than under-dispersion (this is good --- I don't want to have to try to implement the [generalized poisson](https://search.r-project.org/CRAN/refmans/LaplacesDemon/html/dist.Generalized.Poisson.html))
+* Fixed an issue causing team ids to get overwritten by the home id
-* Some teams that *do* have an id don't have one in the final `games.parquet` file (e.g., BYU-Hawaii)
+* Added regex for correctly identifying *all* neutral games
-* Oops, wasn't identifying neutral games correctly (easy fix)
+* Added specific recode(s) for Cincinnati Christian, which is the *only* team with a *different* team_id for mens (3093) and womens(108833)

-* Cincinnati Christian is the only team with a *different* team_id for mens (3093) and womens (108833).
+Some teams that *do* have an id *don't* have one in the final `games.parquet` file (e.g., BYU-Hawaii).
+I'll have to do some partial matching (or matching off names) here.
+That shouldn't be too difficult.
+On a positive note, it looks like points have the problem of over (rather than under) dispersion given a poisson distribution.
+This is preferred --- overdispersion of a poisson distribution is a solvable problem with modeling tools on hand.
+Underdispersion would require that I figure out the generalized poisson.

 ## 2024-11-22